Group-00000011/30010/README.md

 # 30010
 Programmeringsprojekt.

 Section titles link to folders with code for that exercise.
 Below the title is a (very) short description of what is used in that exercise.
 This makes it easier to find examples of certain solutions in future.
+Exercise 0 is omitted.

 ## [Exercise 1](https://github.com/Group-00000011/30010/tree/main/journal/exc1)
 Drawing simple windows with ansi escape codes.
 Two different styles